OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 Couples can literally drive through a tunnel and say “I Do” from their vehicle.

-For an additional fee, couples can be driven through in a pink Cadillac convertible or stretch Hummer limousine.
+For an additional fee, couples can drive through in a pink Cadillac convertible or stretch Hummer limousine.

 Embrace your sensual side with a Zumanity wedding

-At the New York-New York Hotel & Casino, lovebirds can get married in style with a few members of the cast of the super hot Cirque du Soleil show, Zumanity, in attendance.
+At the New York-New York Hotel & Casino, lovebirds can wed in style with a few members of the cast of the super hot Cirque du Soleil show, Zumanity, in attendance.

 The host of the show, Mistress of Sensuality, Edie, performs the wedding ceremony, which takes place in the lobby of the Zumanity Theater.